-- You will usually have radiotherapy treatment every day, Monday to Friday, for between 4-8 weeks as an outpatient; - Each day you will be given your daily dose of radiation, called a fraction.
+- You will usually have radiotherapy treatment every day, Monday to Friday, for between 4-8 weeks as an outpatient.
+For radical radiotherapy to the prostate, it is becoming more common for men with low or intermediate risk to be given higher doses over a shorter period often 20 days unless it is felt necessary to treat the pelvic lymph nodes; in this case treatment would be 8 weeks; - Before radiotherapy appointments you may be given suppositories /enema to get rid of gas in your bowel.
+The giving of suppositories may vary in different hospitals; these might be given at the initial CT scan and the first 10 treatments; - To help minimise the side-effects on the bladder, you need to have a comfortably full bladder during treatment.
+You may be asked to empty your bladder then drink a specific amount of water; - Each day you will be given your daily dose of radiation, called a fraction.
 By breaking up the treatment like this, normal tissue which might be affected has time to recover between treatments, but the cancer cells don't recover so easily.
-As each dose of radiation causes a little more damage to the cancer cells, it is important to attend all your appointments; - In some hospitals, you may have an enema before your first 7-10 treatments; - Radiographers give the radiotherapy treatments.
+As each dose of radiation causes a little more damage to the cancer, it is important to attend all your appointments;

+- Radiographers give the radiotherapy treatments.
 You will lie down on the bed and the radiographer will make sure that you are in the correct position, perhaps using rests and supports; - Once everything is ready, the radiographer will go into another room and turn on the machine.
 Although you will be on your own, the radiographer will still be able to see you and talk to you; - You will hear a ticking noise as the machine moves around, perhaps into three or four different positions; - You can breathe normally, but it is important to lie very still; - While you may be in hospital for up to an hour, the treatment only lasts about 10-15 minutes.
 The machine is only on for about 5 minutes.
 The rest of the time is taken in making sure that you are in the correct position; - This treatment doesn't make you radioactive, so it's safe to go home and be with other people.